Powerlearnproject/se-day1-assignment-DUNCORIR/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
 Software doesn’t just happen; it follows a structured process known as the Software Development Life Cycle (SDLC).
 Here’s a breakdown:

-Planning – What are we building?
+1.Planning – What are we building?
 Why?
 What resources do we need?
-Requirements Gathering – Understanding what the software should do.
+2.Requirements Gathering – Understanding what the software should do.
-Design – Creating blueprints, both visual (UI/UX) and architectural.
+3.Design – Creating blueprints, both visual (UI/UX) and architectural.
-Implementation (Coding) – Writing the actual code.
+4.Implementation (Coding) – Writing the actual code.
-Testing – Ensuring the software is bug-free and works as expected.
+5.Testing – Ensuring the software is bug-free and works as expected.
-Deployment – Releasing the software for real users.
+6.Deployment – Releasing the software for real users.
-Maintenance – Fixing bugs and improving features over time.
+7.Maintenance – Fixing bugs and improving features over time.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.